Section One: Coming To De Anza College

 Pay particular attention to Section Two: Using Disability Services and Accommodations.

-This section contains essential information on how you as a student with a disability can receive the assistance you need.
+This section contains essential information on how you as a student with a disability can receive the academic adjustments, auxiliary aids, and services you need to be on equal footing with the other students in the classroom.
 It details the steps to receive services and the guidelines governing their use.
 It also advises you how you can resolve and handle disagreements and conflicts.

 Use Section Three: Success Strategies, to increase critical student skills and compensation strategies.